wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 ## Citation

-If you use this script in your research, please cite it as follows:
+If you use this script in your research and publish the results, I would appreciate it if you would cite it as follows:

 Wiegand, M. (2024).
-Image Stitcher for Fiji ImageJ (Version 1.0.0) [Software].
+Keyence Image Stitcher for Fiji (Version 1.0.0) [Software].
 Zenodo. https://doi.org/10.5281/zenodo.14514086

 ## License